kolliparap/dsiplusoutcomes/roadmap/week11/readme.md

 Within your local market repo in Github, copy and paste this format and include links, attachments, or answers for each item.

 Github Issue Title: "First Name Last Name: FINAL OUTCOMES Materials

-Final Resume:
+- Final Resume:
-Final Cover Letter:
+- Final Cover Letter:
-Final LinkedIn:
+- Final LinkedIn:
-Final GA Profile:
+- Final GA Profile:
-Link to your Blog:
+- Link to your Blog:
-Link to your Portfolio:
+- Link to your Portfolio:
-What types of roles/organizations are you interested in:
+- What types of roles/organizations are you interested in:
-Top 3 Networking events you have attended:
+- Top 3 Networking events you have attended:
-What are your top 3-5 technical skills:
+- What are your top 3-5 technical skills:
-When we recommend you to organizations, we like to include 2 sentences about you.
+- If we recommend you to organizations, we like to include 2 sentences about you.
 How would you like us to pitch you?
 (Write 2 sentences in the third person):
-What locations beyond your local market are you job searching in, if you plan to search elsewhere?
+- What locations beyond your local market are you job searching in, if you plan to search elsewhere?
-Anything you want us to know about your situation or job search in general?
+- Anything you want us to know about your situation or job search in general?

 ## Further Reading/ Resources:
 [Questions previous DSI students have encountered](https://docs.google.com/document/d/1fJ9tc-MukNZpSaAlRmzFCOkzjYMYDgc7WXmv175fRp0/edit?ts=5808f8cd#heading=h.djmud7b0l4gl)